Home Healthcare IT Dyslexia Treatment and Diagnosis Market Size, Trends & Growth Report 2032

 The global dyslexia treatment and diagnosis market is segmented by type, treatment and diagnosis, and end-user.

-Based on type, the global market is divided into phonological dyslexia, surface dyslexia, and others.
+Based on type the market is segmented into phonological dyslexia, surface dyslexia, double deficit dyslexia, and others.

 Based on end-user, the global market is segmented into specialty centers, home care, hospitals and clinics, and others.